neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 But not everyone knows how to switch the preference for their browser, or has the patience to navigate through all those menus.
-I wanted a way for my site to respect the browser default, and also provide controls to override and preview both color schemes.
+I wanted a way for my site to respect the browser default, and also provide a way to force applying either color scheme.

 With some creative markup (and a few accessibility caveats), a solution with only HTML and CSS is possible!